kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/01-setting-up-and-managing-your-account/articles/10-what-happens-if-i-create-a-duplicate-account/content.md

+# Setting up and managing your account
-# What happens if I create a duplicate account?
+## What happens if I create a duplicate account?
 We’ll send an email to your registered email address if we notice this has happened — with 2 options to access your existing account:

   1. Reset your password